Ramblings on setting up my Google Pixel 6 Pro

 So I had my previous smartphone for six year, and it ran Android 5.5 to its last day.
 Jumping to Android 12 is quite a leap, and it’s quite possible that things that I write about below are related to this jump, rather than the Pixel itself.

-Generally speaking, the user interface has taken a sharp turn towards sweet talking, and I can’t say I like it very much.
+Generally speaking, this is an iPhone-wannabe phone.
+The user interface has taken a sharp turn towards sweet talking, and I can’t say I like it very much.
 It’s clearly aimed for plain people (to put it gently).
 Everything is automatic and “helpful”, but it’s difficult to figure out how to get control over the machine.
 In short, annoying.

 Another thing is that the software is designed to have Wifi available most of the time.
 Or at least a very good Internet connection over the cellular network.
 Everything is backed up to the cloud, run on a cloud server and whatnot.
 Without Internet, the phone is crippled.